ivan-hc/AM/README.md

 **Description**:

 Install AppImages from github.com, outside the database.
 This allows you to install, update and manage them all like the others.
-Where "user/project" can be the whole URL to the github repository, give a name to the program so that it can be used from the command line.
+Where "`user/project`" can be the whole URL to the github repository, give a name to the program so that it can be used from the command line.
 Optionally, add an "univoque" keyword if multiple AppImages are listed.

+NOTE: Since this is an "install" option, you can add the "`--user`" flag (before "`user/project`") to install apps locally.
+See "`--user`" at the bottom to learn more.

 ------------------------------------------------------------------------
 ### `files`, `-f`, `-fi`